-9. For 2020 and for subsequent years, unless additional energy savings and demand savings goals are established by the commission: 9.9% of total annual energy and 9.0% of annual peak demand each year.
+9. For 2020 and for subsequent years, unless additional energy savings and demand savings goals are established by the commission: 9.9% of total annual energy and 9.0% of annual peak demand each yearfor 2020, and then increasing by 1.9% of total annual energy and by 1.0% of annual peak demand each year after 2020.